Human Remains Found On Chad Daybell’s Property, Authorities Suspect They Are Lori Vallow’s Missing Kids

 — Justin Lum Fox 10 (@jlumfox10) June 10, 2020

-One of the sets of remains was reportedly concealed in what authorities described as a “particularly egregious” manner.
+One of the sets of remains was reportedly concealed in what was described as a “particularly egregious” manner.
 So far, however, specifics have not been publicly disclosed.

 During Wednesday’s initial court appearance, Daybell’s attorney John Prior argued for bail to be set at $50,000.
 He said that his client’s bail should not be based on potential charges that might come later.